A report from Dyslegia.com

 More Research is Needed Before Limits are Placed

 Does this mean that none of these programs work?
-No — it simply means that it is very difficult for practical and ethical reasons to set up a credible research study involving schoolchildren.
+No — it simply means that it is very difficult for practical and ethical reasons to set up and complete high-quality, credible research studies involving schoolchildren.

 The lack of solid research doesn’t tell us anything one way or another, but it is a good reason why it is premature for any laws that limit the types of programs that can be offered to dyslexic children.
 A school cannot be mandated to provide something that doesn’t exist.

-But laws that put such an impossible mandate in place can be misused.
-The most likely result is that schools will simply continue to use whatever curriculum or intervention they have used in the past, and the lack of good research will be raised as a barrier to any school administrator or parents who are looking for ways to try something new.
+While it may seem like a good idea to pass a law requiring that all services be “evidence-based”, the research simply doesn’t yet exist to fulfill this goal.
+Laws that put such an impossible mandate in place can be misused.
+The most likely result is that schools will simply continue to use whatever curriculum or intervention they have used in the past, and the lack of good research will be raised as a barrier to school staff or parents who are looking for ways to try something new.

 We believe that the laws need to recognize that research is ongoing, but children need help now.
 Laws mandating services for dyslexic students should encourage flexibility and implementation of new and emerging methods, while also aiding in research by providing a mechanism for data collection and reporting when newer or experimental methods are put in place.